evanvolgas/reflectedintelligence/_posts/2025-05-30-when-ai-learns-to-question-itself-the-reflection-revolution.md

 The business case is compelling.
 The synthetic data market is exploding—from $323.9 million in 2023 to a projected $3.7 billion by 2030[^10].
 Meanwhile, training cutting-edge models costs astronomical sums (GPT-4: $78 million; Gemini Ultra: $191 million)[^11].

 Reflection trained on synthetic data offers an elegant solution: models that improve themselves with minimal retraining.
 Tech giants like OpenAI, Anthropic, and Google DeepMind are betting heavily on these techniques for their next-generation systems[^12].
+For a comprehensive analysis of the economic considerations in implementing reflection mechanisms, see our detailed exploration of [the economics of reflection](/2025/05/24/economics-of-reflection/).

 ## What This Means for You